-- Details of the relevant agreement or transaction entered into with an intention of preventing the recovery of employee entitlements or significantly reducing the amount that can be recovered, including: - the date(s) and nature of the transaction (e.g. the restructuring of a company's affairs to put employees in a separate entity that does not own any assets); - the parties involved in the transaction; and - all relevant documents relating to the transaction.
+Details of the relevant agreement or transaction entered into with an intention of, or with intentions that include the intention of, avoiding or preventing the recovery of employee entitlements or significantly reducing the amount of employee entitlements that can be recovered, including:

+- the date(s) and nature of the transaction (e.g. the restructuring of a company's affairs to put employees in a separate entity that does not own any assets); - the parties involved in the transaction; and - all relevant documents relating to the transaction.